Things to do in Rio de Janeiro

 9. Museum of Tomorrow – when I watched the opening ceremony for the Olympics of course my favourite moment was Giselle walking across the stage to the song the Girl from Ipanema.
 But what also stood out for me was the progressive take on climate change.
 The Rio Opening Ceremony put Climate Change front and centre and they have continued that theme with the Museum of Tomorrow.
 The idea of the museum is that tomorrow is not ready.
 The museum combines science with design and it is well worth a visit.

 Want to visit more in Rio?
+Planning a trip to Brazil?
 There are plenty more things to do in Rio such as Rio Scenarium where you can watch the traditional dances and listen to good music.
 Want to see more beaches?
 Go to Barra de Tijuca the longest beach in Rio.

 Want to know a secret?
 I have to admit my favourite thing to do in Rio is have an acai bowl with granola and eat it along the beach.
 Hands down my favourite thing especially when you combine it with people watching!
 Check out more Brazilian recipes to try.